Ivan1931/Ivan1931.github.io/_posts/02-12-2016-function-cellular-automatons.md

         a        -> a
 ```

-Here is the simple wireworld diodes being simulated using the monad:
+Here are two wireworld diodes being simulated using the `wireWorld` `Rule`:

 ![Wire world diodes]({{site.url}}/assets/images/ww.gif)